furkanertan/six-spacex-dragon-rockets/README.md

 - `IN_REPAIR` -> `ON_GROUND`: ->  Rocket is back to initial state, If mission had only 1 rocket, it should be ENDED, if there are more rockets, mission should remain as "In Progress" or "Pending" according to left mission's status.

 ### Getting Summary of Missions

+Get a summary of missions by number of rockets assigned.
+Missions with the same number of rockets are ordered in descending alphabetical order.

 ## Usage